He iti te matakahi, pakaru rikiriki te tōtara.

 Kupu whakataki nā te mana ahungarua Foreword from the Retirement Commissioner

-The Retirement Commissioner's role was established under the New Zealand Superannuation and Retirement Income Act 2001.
+The Retirement Commissioner’s role was first established under the Retirement Income Act 1993 and continued under the New Zealand Superannuation and Retirement Income Act 2001 which sets out the Commissioner’s functions, powers and duties.
 The Retirement Commissioner is appointed by the Minister of Commerce and Consumer Affairs and is an Autonomous Crown Entity under the Crown Entities Act 2004.